mochi-hpc/mochi-doc/docs/source/pymargo/01_rpc.rst

 The call to :code:`enable_remote_shutdown` on the engine will allow a remote process to ask our server to shutdown.

-Looking at the :code:`hello` function, we find that the first argument must be a :code:`Handle` object.
-The rest of the arguments and their numbers can be anything, as long as their type is
+Looking at the :code:`hello` function, the first argument must be a :code:`Handle` object.
+The rest of the arguments and their numbers can be anything, as long as their types are `pickleable <https://docs.python.org/3/library/pickle.html>`_.
-`pickleable <https://docs.python.org/3/library/pickle.html>`_.
-The :code:`Handle` object is used to call :code:`respond`.
+The :code:`Handle` object is used to call :code:`respond`, among other things.
+:code:`handle.address` can be used to get the address of the sender.
 Any object can be passed to :code:`respond`, again as long as its type is pickleable.
 Here, our function takes two argument (firstname and lastname) of expected type :code:`str`, and will respond with a string.

 Note that the :code:`Engine` is used as a context manager (:code:`with` statement), this context will automatically call :code:`finalize` on the engine